Productivity Tips You Learned in Kindergarten

 You don’t really realize it when your a kid, but kindergarten was probably the most important year in your school career in terms of development.
-We learned so much, and not just how to read and write, but believe it or not we also learned plenty of productivity skills!
+Of course, that school is essential, but we don’t really pay much attention to grades like Pre-K and Kindergarten, but they are important just like any other grade in school.
+It is where we begin to make our friendships and interact with other kids.
+A friend of mine learned this when her children started Pre-K and Kindergarten at a school similar to Ravens Croft (RAVENSCROFT.ORG).
+She reminded me that we learned so much during that time, and not just how to read and write, but believe it or not we also learned plenty of productivity skills!

 Here’s a look back at some stuff you learned in kindergarten that you can still use today:

 Do One Thing at a Time – When you where younger there was a strong temptation to do as much as you possibly could all in one shot.
 Even now, as adults, the temptation is still there.
 Remember when your teacher was insisting you could only play with one toy at a time?
 She wasn’t just trying to ruin your fun, she was actually trying to help you.